HaloCao/flpulator_zmd_crontrol/flypulator_physical/README.md

 ### Start SteamVR
 open a terminal in the remote desktop.
 Type:
 ```
-steamVR
+steamvr
 ```
 observe that the tracker and the two lighthouses are marked green.
 ### ROS setup

-On the Flypulator: (open four windows in the ssh session with tmux and launch one node in each window)
+On the Flypulator: (open severial windows in the ssh session with tmux and launch one node in each window)
 ```
 roscore

-roslaunch flypulator_vive_pose vive_pose.launch
+roslaunch flypulator_vive_pose vive_pose.launch // initialize VIVE system

-roslaunch flypulator_physical i2c_direct.launch
+roslaunch flypulator_physical i2c_direct.launch // for I2C connection to ESC

-roslaunch flypulator_launch controller.launch
 ```
+Now you can launch controller and trajectory generator as described in other readme files.

 On the Ground PC
 ```
 export ROS_MASTER_URI=http://flypulator:11311

-rqt
+rqt // GUI for ROS interaction
 ```